7-Day Family Costa Rica Adventure

 Day 1: San Jose, Costa Rica

 Our representative meets your family on arrival at the airport in San Jose, Costa Rica’s thriving capital, and joins you on the transfer to your hotel.
 Get a preview of the lush flora and fauna in store as you wander the paths around the hotel’s extensive tropical gardens, home to a wide variety of colorful birds.
-At dinner this evening, your naturalist guide will provide an overview of the highlights ahead, plus details about tomorrow’s adventures.
+At dinner this evening, your naturalist guide provides an overview of the highlights ahead, plus details about tomorrow’s adventures.

 Day 2: San Jose / Sarapiqui—Rafting / Tirimbina Rainforest Center

-The wonders of Arenal National Park are unveiled via more than 15 miles of trails that lace the rain forest blanketing the volcano’s lower slopes.
-As you search for wildlife in the forest, look for intermittent views of the volcano’s summit.
+The wonders of Arenal National Park are unveiled on nature trails through the rain forest that blankets the volcano’s lower slopes.
+As you search for wildlife in the forest, look for intermittent views of the Arenal’s summit.
 Though it’s often buried under a cap of clouds, it dominates the landscape in clear weather.
-The park is home to 400 bird species, including a great diversity of hummingbirds, along with spider monkeys, howler monkeys, coati, brocket deer, tamandua anteaters, peccaries and the elusive ocelot.
+The park is home to some 400 bird species, including a great diversity of hummingbirds, along with spider monkeys, howler monkeys, coati, brocket deer, tamandua anteaters, peccaries and the elusive ocelot.

 Day 6: Arenal / San Jose

-Day 7: San Jose / Home
+Day 7: San Jose / Depart